Carl F. H. Henry

 Carl Ferdinand Howard Henry (January 22, 1913 – December 7, 2003) was an American evangelical Christian theologian who provided intellectual and institutional leadership to the neo-evangelical movement in the mid-to-late 20th century.
+He was ordained in 1942 after graduating from Northern Baptist Theological Seminary and went on to teach and lecture at various schools and publish and edit many works surrounding the neo-evangelical movement.
 His early book, The Uneasy Conscience of Modern Fundamentalism (1947), was influential in calling evangelicals to differentiate themselves from separatist fundamentalism and claim a role in influencing the wider American culture.
-He was involved in the creation of numerous major evangelical organizations, including the National Association of Evangelicals, Fuller Theological Seminary, Evangelical Theological Society, Christianity Today magazine (of which he was the founding editor), and the Institute for Advanced Christian Studies.
+He was involved in the creation of numerous major evangelical organizations that contributed to his influence in Neo-evangelicalism and lasting legacy, including the National Association of Evangelicals, Fuller Theological Seminary, Evangelical Theological Society, Christianity Today magazine (of which he was the founding editor), and the Institute for Advanced Christian Studies.
 The Carl F. H. Henry Institute for Evangelical Engagement at Southern Baptist Theological Seminary and the Carl F. H. Henry Center for Theological Understanding at Trinity International University seek to carry on his legacy.
+His ideas about Neo-evangelism are still debated to this day and his legacy continues to inspire change in American social and political culture.

 Early life

 Henry grew up in Long Island, New York as the son of German immigrants, Karl F. Heinrich and Johanna Vaethroeder (Väthröder).
 After his high school graduation in 1929 he began working in newspaper journalism.
-While not unacquainted with Christianity, his first experience indicating a personal God came as he worked at a weekly newspaper office, proofreading galleys with a middle-aged woman, Mildred Christy.
-When Henry used Christ's name as a swear word, Christy commented, "Carl, I'd rather you slap my face than take the name of my best Friend in vain."

 In 1932, at the age of 19, he became editor of The Smithtown Times and later a stringer for The New York Times.
 The next year, after becoming a Christian, he decided to go to college to begin a life of Christian service.

+Family

+His wife Helga Bender Henry wrote a book in 1955 about the Union Rescue Mission in Los Angeles.
+In 1999 she published Cameroon on a Clear Day about her parents' work in that country.

+Their son Paul B. Henry was a U.S. Congressman from Michigan from 1985 until his death in 1993.

+Education

 Frank E. Gaebelein, then headmaster of The Stony Brook School, gave him a catalogue to the evangelical liberal arts Wheaton College.
 He enrolled in 1935, where he was greatly influenced by the philosophical teaching of Gordon Clark.
 While at Wheaton, Henry also taught typing and journalism.
 There he met Helga, a missionary kid, whom he married in August 1940.
 He received both bachelor's and master's degrees from Wheaton.
 He then earned a Doctor of Theology degree from Northern Baptist Theological Seminary.
+Henry was ordained as a Baptist minister in 1942.
 He also earned a PhD from Boston University in 1949.

-His wife Helga Bender Henry wrote a book in 1955 about the Union Rescue Mission in Los Angeles.
-In 1999 she published Cameroon on a Clear Day about her parents' work in that country.

-Their son Paul B. Henry was a U.S. Congressman from Michigan from 1985 until his death in 1993.

-Career
+Teaching career

-Henry was ordained as a Baptist minister in 1942 and taught at Northern Baptist Theological Seminary from 1942 to 1947.
+Henry taught at Northern Baptist Theological Seminary from 1942 to 1947.
 Also in 1942, Henry took part in launching the National Association of Evangelicals, serving on its board for several years and being book editor of their magazine United Evangelical Action.